cilwerner/ms-identity-docs-code-dotnet/5-migration/5-security-groups/README.md

 ### About the sample

-This documentation guides you how to configure an Microsoft Entra application to include the security groups from an on-prem Active Directory.
+This documentation guides you how to configure a Microsoft Entra application to include the security groups from an on-prem Active Directory.

 ### Prerequisites

-- An Microsoft Entra (Microsoft Entra) tenant.
-For more information on how to get an Microsoft Entra tenant, see [How to get an Microsoft Entra tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant)
+- A Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant)
 - [Microsoft Entra Connect](https://learn.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-whatis) configured on a domain-joined machine

 ## Migrate Security Groups